 If you are new to writing grant applications, sometimes seeing how someone else has presented their idea can help as you are developing your own application.
 With the gracious permission of successful investigators, some institutes have provided samples of funded applications, summary statements, sharing plans, leadership plans, and more.

 When referencing these resources, it is important to remember:

 - These applications were developed using the application forms and instructions that were in effect at the time of their submission.
-Forms and instructions change regularly.
+Forms and instructions change regularly and may not be available for every form version.
 Read and carefully follow the instructions in the funding opportunity announcement to which you are responding and the current application instructions carefully.